Head Start (program): Impact

+According to a 2024 article published in Science, long term studies of Head Start have had "discouraging" results.
+While early boosts in literacy were observed, these disappeared after several years, and:

 A 2020 study found that cohorts that attended Head Start had higher incomes and years of education as adults than similar children who did not attend.
 A 2021 study found that the children exposed to more generous Head Start funding had substantially improved test scores relative to children that were not exposed to generous Head Start funding.
 Another 2021 study found that students enrolled in Head Start ended up having substantially higher high school completion, college enrollment and college completion rates than comparable children who were not enrolled in Head Start.
-The authors of the study concluded, "these estimates imply sizable, long-term returns to investments in means-tested, public preschool programs."
+The authors of the study concluded that "these estimates imply sizable, long-term returns to investments in means-tested, public preschool programs."
 A 2009 study, which compared siblings, found that those who attended Head Start showed stronger academic performance as shown on test scores for years afterward, were less likely to be diagnosed as learning-disabled, less likely to commit crime, more likely to graduate from high school and attend college, and less likely to suffer from poor health as an adult.
+This study was replicated in a 2020 study which looked at 10 additional birth cohorts, and found a negligible impact.

+A 2022 study found that Head Start increased the employment and earnings of single mothers.

 In 2015, CCR Analytics, formerly Child Care Analytics, published the results of their Family Outcomes Survey completed by nearly 11,600 California Head Start and Early Head Start parents.
 90% of parents surveyed said that Head Start helped them to get or keep a job.
 92% of parents surveyed said that Head Start helped them to enroll in an educational or training program.
 99% of families surveyed said that Head Start helped them to improve their parenting skills, such as responding to children's misbehavior and helping their children to learn.
 These results indicate that Head Start has a positive impact on the whole family, beyond the individual children who attend the program.